 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted description that clearly defines its scope (project initialization and configuration for Astro/Airflow), provides explicit trigger conditions, and helpfully delineates its boundary from a related skill.
-The main area for improvement is adding more concrete, specific actions beyond the somewhat general 'initialize', 'configure', and 'set up' verbs.
+This is a well-crafted description that clearly identifies its domain (Astro/Airflow), provides explicit trigger conditions, and draws a clear boundary with a related skill.
+The main area for improvement is adding more concrete, specific actions beyond the somewhat general 'initialize and configure'.
+The cross-reference to the related skill is a strong distinguishing feature.

 | Dimension | Reasoning | Score |